Policy on Corrections and Peer Review Appeals

 Corrections policy

-We follow the STM Association guidelines that “Articles that have been published should remain extant, exact, and unaltered to the maximum extent possible”.
-Necessary corrections will be made to published articles however as authorized by the Editors of the journal.
+However, if crucial corrections are to be made to published articles, they are authorized by the Editors of the journal.
 Any necessary changes will be accompanied with a post-publication notice which will be permanently linked to the original article so that readers will be fully informed of any necessary changes.
 The Editors will decide the magnitude and the nature of the errors, and decide on corrective actions accordingly.

-Minor corrections will be made directly to the original article (such as minor layout changes/fixes, typos or grammatical issue that do not affect the content or meaning).
+Minor corrections, will be made directly to the original article (such as minor layout changes/fixes, typos or grammatical issue that do not affect the content or meaning).

 Major corrections will be dealt with as follows: